Public vs Private Hospitals in Australia: What New Graduate Nurses Need to Know

 3. Roster Flexibility

-Private hospitals may offer more predictable shifts, especially in surgical or day procedure units.
+• Private hospitals may offer more predictable shifts in surgical/day units.

 4. Location and Accessibility